slatedocs/slate/source/includes/reference/_quotes.md

 ]
 ```

-Get payment reference text that you should use when sending your funds via bank transfer to TransferWise, also know as the "P-ref" Number of the user's account.
+Get text that you should use in the "payment reference" field when sending funds via local bank transfer to TransferWise to fund your payment request.
-This endpoint will in future also include TransferWise bank account details where to send funds to.
+Reference text includes "P-REF" number of user which we need in order to automatically link funds.

 ### Request
 **`GET https://api.sandbox.transferwise.tech/v1/quotes/{quoteId}/pay-in-methods`**